Citi Premier℠ Card

 If you’re OK with redeeming rewards for airfare through the card’s travel portal, the Citi Premier℠ Card provides excellent value.
 With wide definitions for what qualifies as travel and entertainment, faithful users of the card should be able to score free flights fast.
 Plus, this card boasts a sign-up bonus of 50,000 points after you spend $4,000 within the first 3 months.

 But if you value maximum flexibility over rewards-earning potential, this may not be the best card for you.

-But then Citi killed the bonus in September 2017.
-Losing the once lucrative sign-up bonus may make this card seem less appealing than one that offers an initial bonus, but anyone who spends a decent amount of time in their car will likely get more value over the long term from a card that pays big rewards on gas, parking and tolls.
-(We strongly weight sign-up bonuses when considering our score for travel credit cards.
-That’s why this card’s score is now so low.)
+When it’s not offering a sign-up bonus, this card may seem less appealing than one that offers an initial bonus, but anyone who spends a decent amount of time in their car will likely get more value over the long term from a card that pays big rewards on gas, parking and tolls.
 It’s worth noting that at 3x the rewards, this card pays as much on gas spending as some of the best gas credit cards on the market.

-We are disappointed this card doesn’t come with an introductory 0% APR offer on purchases or balance transfers and now no longer has a sign-up bonus.
+We are disappointed this card has a smaller sign-up than other premium rewards cards.
 Other travel rewards cards offer this perk.